I regret to review a Christmas movie

 Or glass windows in castles.
 Or Christmas trees being a 19th-c. fad.
 Or hogs in tubular steel pens.[1]

-Nor did they seem particularly interested in physics, for that matter: after Brooke runs into Sir Cole with her car, he simply bounces off into the snow with no injuries sustained either to him—or to his cuirass.
+Nor did they seem particularly interested in physics, for that matter: when Brooke runs into Sir Cole with her car, he simply bounces off into the snow with no injuries sustained either to him—or to his cuirass.
 Snow comes and goes depending on the exigencies of plot with no impact on the ensuing action.
 Cole whacks down a Christmas tree in one stroke, inspiring another, random man to do the same (never mind why Christmas trees are growing in the lot).

 Logical human behavior is never a hallmark[2] of these movies, but merciful heavens—within 24 hours of his arrival in 2019, Cole